limeunhee/Cuisine-idenfication-from-images/README.md

 Cuisine identification can be helpful for:
 1. A user who sees a photo of a dish and wants to identify which cuisine it is
-2. Building auto tag generation for search engines or restaurant review apps for their data analysis.
+2. Building auto tag generation for search engines or restaurant review apps for their data analysis or targeted advertisement.
+    (i.e if a user likes multiple photos that are identified as Korean cuisine, provide nearby Korean restaurants ads)

 Additionally, the pipeline for this cuisine recognizer can be extended to other object identifications.